DarkStarStrix/NexaPod/README.md

 ---

----

 ## 10. Contributing

 PRs and issues welcome!
-See [docs/CONTRIBUTING.md](Docs/CONTRIBUTING.md) for guidelines.
+See [docs/CONTRIBUTING.md](Docs/CONTRIBUTING.md) for detailed guidelines.

 ---